Non-Euclidean Monotone Operator Theory and Applications: Non-Euclidean Monotone Operators

 \subsection{Definitions and Properties}

-\begin{definition}[Non-Euclidean monotone mapping] A mapping $\map{\OF}{\real^n}{\real^n}$ is strongly monotone with monotonicity parameter $c > 0$ w.r.t.\ a norm $\|\cdot\|$ on $\real^n$ if there exists a compatible WP $\WP{\cdot}{\cdot}$ and if for all $x,y \in \real^n$,
+\begin{definition}[Non-Euclidean monotone mapping] A mapping $\map{\OF}{\real^{n}}{\real^{n}}$ is strongly monotone with monotonicity parameter $c > 0$ w.r.t.\ a norm $\|\cdot\|$ on $\real^{n}$ if there exists a compatible WP $\WP{\cdot}{\cdot}$ and if for all $x,y \in \real^{n}$,

-If the inequality holds with $c = 0$, we say $\OF$ is monotone w.r.t.\ $\|\cdot\|$. \end{definition} Note that in the language of general Banach spaces, such a function $\OF$ is called strongly accretive~\cite[Definition~8.10]{CC:09}.
-Note that Definition~\ref{def:monotoneoperator} is equivalent to $-\osL(-\OF) \geq c$.
+If the inequality holds with $c = 0$, we say $\OF$ is monotone w.r.t.\ $\|\cdot\|$. \end{definition} In the language of Banach spaces, such a function $\OF$ is called strongly accretive~\citep[Definition~8.10]{CC:09}.
+Note that Definition~\ref{def:monotoneoperator} is equivalent to ${-}\osL(-\OF) \geq c$.

-In the case of a Euclidean norm, the WP corresponds to the inner product and Definition~\ref{def:monotoneoperator} corresponds to the usual definition of a monotone operator as in~\cite[Definition~20.1]{HHB-PLC:17}.
+In the case of a Euclidean norm, the WP corresponds to the inner product and Definition~\ref{def:monotoneoperator} corresponds to the usual definition of a monotone operator as in \citep{GJM:62} and~\citep[Definition~20.1]{HHB-PLC:17}.